Turmeric For Joint Health: Does It Work?

 Avoid or consult your doctor if you take blood thinners, have gallbladder problems, or have surgery planned within 2 weeks.

 Turmeric supplements are not recommended during pregnancy.
-For topical use, turmeric skincare is considered safe for most skin types.
+For topical use, turmeric skincare is often a gentle option for most skin types.

 How Turmeric Works for Joint Health